CatherineKiiru/ecommerce-site/README.md

     }, [])
    ```
 14. Always stop the backend and frontend, then run them
-    again is because of the proxy we set in the package.json file.
-So always stop then first run your backend then fronend project.
+    again.
+This is because of the proxy we set in the package.json file.
+So always stop then first run your backend then frontend project.

 # Creating 2 components: "loading while fetching data from backend" and "show an error" when fetching data from backend